128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auto            Use auto-negotation for the Ethernet link 10Mbps-half     Force the Ethernet link to 10 Mbps half duplex 10Mbps-full     Force the Ethernet link to 10 Mbps full duplex 100Mbps-half    Force the Ethernet link to 100 Mbps half duplex 100Mbps-full    Force the Ethernet link to 100 Mbps full duplex
+- auto:            Use auto-negotation for the Ethernet link
+- 10Mbps-half:     Force the Ethernet link to 10 Mbps half duplex
+- 10Mbps-full:     Force the Ethernet link to 10 Mbps full duplex
+- 100Mbps-half:    Force the Ethernet link to 100 Mbps half duplex
+- 100Mbps-full:    Force the Ethernet link to 100 Mbps full duplex

 ## `configure authority router node device-interface lldp`